Frequently Asked Questions:

 How much does the vaccine cost?

-How do I book my flu and COVID vaccine appointment?
+How do I book my Flu and Covid-19 booster vaccine appointment?

 Visit our website to book your vaccine with your chosen store.
 Once you make your booking you will receive a booking confirmation via email and text.
-We offer the flu vaccine in all 28 McCabes stores and the COVID vaccine in select stores. – see booking options for stores where you can receive both
+We offer the Flu vaccine in all 31 McCabes Pharmacies and the Covid-19 booster vaccine in select stores.
+See booking options for stores where you can receive both.

-Who can receive a 1st COVID booster dose?
+Who can receive a 1st Covid-19 booster dose?

 Who can receive a 2nd COVID booster dose?